ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The header value is

     RateLimit-Limit = "RateLimit-Limit" ":" OWS ratelimit-limit-value
-    ratelimit-limit-value = rlimit [ ";" "delay" "=" delay-seconds]
+    ratelimit-limit-value = rlimit [ ";" "window" "=" delay-seconds]
     rlimit = 1*DIGIT
     delay-seconds = 1*DIGIT

-A `RateLimit-Limit` header MAY contain a `delay-seconds` parameter defining the quota interval.
+A `RateLimit-Limit` header MAY contain a `window` parameter defining the quota interval.

-If `delay-seconds` is not specified, it should be communicated out-of-bound (eg. in the documentation) or inferred by the value of `RateLimit-Reset` at the moment of the reset.
+If `window` is not specified, it should be communicated out-of-bound (eg. in the documentation) or inferred by the value of `RateLimit-Reset` at the moment of the reset.